videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/readme.md

 # Azure Resource Manager QuickStart Templates for Azure Active Directory Conditional Access

-This repo contains all currently available Azure Resource Manager templates contributed by the community.
+This repo contains all currently available Azure Resource Manager templates for Azure Active Directory Conditional Access automation contributed by the community.

 See the [**Contribution guide**](/1-CONTRIBUTION-GUIDE/README.md#contribution-guide) for how to use or contribute to this repo.